Pythagorean Theorem of Baseball

 More accurate versions of the formula use 1.81 or 1.83 as the exponent.

 Expected W-L can then be obtained by multiplying W% by the team's total number of games played, then rounding off.
 Expected W-L for each team is published by ESPN on their website.

 The rationale behind Pythagorean Winning Percentage is that, while winning as many games as possible is still the ultimate goal of a baseball team, a team's run differential (once a sufficient number of games have been played) provides a better idea of how well a team is actually playing.
 Therefore, barring personnel issues (injuries, trades), a team's actual W-L record will approach the Pythagorean Expected W-L record over time, not the other way around.
-Expected W-L is almost always within 3 games of actual W-L at the end of a season (although a recent exception is the 2005 and 2007 Arizona Diamondbacks, who both beat their expected W-L by 11 games), as did the 2012 Baltimore Orioles.
+The average difference between the actual and the Expected W-L is a bit more than 3 games at the end of a season (although a recent exception is the 2005 and 2007 Arizona Diamondbacks, who both beat their expected W-L by 11 games), as did the 2012 Baltimore Orioles.
 Deviations from expected W-L are often attributed to the quality of a team's bullpen, or more dubiously, "clutch play"; many sabermetrics advocates believe the deviations are the result of luck and random chance.